thejasvibr/the_cocktail_party_nightmare/README.md

 # install all of the required dependency packages to run the simulations
 pip install -r requirements.txt
 ```
 -- these steps worked on an Ubuntu 18.04.
 It should work on other operating systems too.
-However, I also faced an issue with the steps above on my Windows 7 with a 'RuntimeError: Python version >= 3.5 required.' message when I tried to ```pip install -r requirements.txt``` .
+However, I also faced an issue with the steps above on my Windows 7 with a *RuntimeError: Python version >= 3.5 required.* message when I tried to ```pip install -r requirements.txt``` .
 The solution was to install numpy first, then pandas, and then the rest of the packages - so:
 ```
 pip install numpy==1.14.2
 pip install pandas==0.24.2